remnrem/luna-doc/docs/ref/manipulations.md

 ## MINMAX

-Set digitial and physical minimum and maximum values in the EDF header to be equal across multiple channels.
+Set digital and physical minimum and maximum values in the EDF header to be equal across multiple channels.
 This can be necessary to enable other software to be able to work with an EDF, by making it better conform to the EDF specification.
 Signals specified here must be